blurrycontour/zuul-gerrit/doc/source/tenants.rst

       can be limited to the protected branches which are gated.
 This is a tenant wide setting and can be overridden per project.
       This currently only affects GitHub and GitLab projects.

+   .. attr:: exclude-locked-branches
+      :default: false

+      Some code review systems support read-only, or "locked" branches.
+Enabling this setting will cause Zuul to ignore these branches.
+This is a tenant wide setting and can be overridden per project.
+This currently only affects GitHub and GitLab projects.

    .. attr:: default-parent
       :default: base